John-britos/CCNA-lab-practice/README.md

 ## 🎯 My Goal

-To build a strong foundation in networking, reinforce CCNA exam topics, and become job-ready for entry-level roles in **networking** or **cybersecurity**.
+To build a strong foundation in networking, and become job-ready for entry-level roles in **networking/cybersecurity/cloud**.

 ---